-low dimensional semiconductor nanomaterials and related hybrids.
-We believe
+low dimensional semiconductor nanomaterials and related hybrid and

-behavior of such nanomaterials and related hybrids.
-Much of our past and current research is described here
+these nanomaterial hybrids.
+Past and current research is described here

 and our most recent publications are listed

-Microscopy Facility is part of the Center for Functional
+Facility of the Center for Functional Nanomaterials which is a

 collection of state of the art ultrafast optical techniques,